SNodeC/snode.c/docs/ai/openai/codex/milestone-status-and-verification.md

 ## Milestone status

-The lifecycle and local stdio foundation is implemented on branch `feature/codex-app-server-client-foundation`.
+The lifecycle and local stdio foundation was implemented on branch `feature/codex-app-server-client-foundation`.
+The generic protocol core extends that foundation on `feature/codex-app-server-protocol-core` without changing stdio framing or process ownership.

 Completed behavior includes: